No Tags Found!

 From India, Ghaziabad

-If a contract employee is hired for an year and contract terminated after an year and the same employee is hired again after a month and placed at the services of the same principal employer, and like this the same pattern of employment continued for 5 years ( 5 year of contract service with an intermittent gap of one month in between one year and the extended year) the contract employee will be eligible for gratuity in the event of contract employee quits service after 5 years or his contractor terminates his service after 5 years .
+• If a contract employee is hired for a year and the contract is terminated after a year, and the same employee is hired again after a month and placed in the services of the same principal employer.
+This pattern of employment continues for 5 years (5 years of contract service with an intermittent gap of one month between each year and the extended year).
+The contract employee will be eligible for gratuity if the contract employee quits the service after 5 years or if the contractor terminates their service after 5 years.

 Senprithvib6